'CODA': A landmark crowd-pleaser for a year light on crowds

 Hearing or not, the Rossis of “CODA” are one of the more believable families lately seen on screen.
 The connection between the actors seems uncommonly lived-in.

-“That’s something that as a director is very hard to create — like actual love on screen,” says Heder.
+“That’s something that as a director is very hard to create — like actual love on screen,” Heder said.
 “Those four people bonded in a way that I never could have expected and I think that’s what people are feeling."

 Only recently, though, while promoting the film, did the cast and Heder get to reunite, having not seen each other in person through the pandemic.
 Outside a Los Angeles hotel, they stayed up drinking margaritas by the pool.

-“It felt like the Rossis were back together again,” says Matlin.
+“It felt like the Rossis were back together again,” Matlin said.
 “Movies aren’t really real.
 But this really felt real to me.”